AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Reward points

-- "Bill Me Later”– more commonly knownas“Buy Now, Pay Later”as it's immediately billed but not paid yet
+- "Bill Me Later” – more commonly known as “Buy Now, Pay Later” as it's immediately billed but not paid yet

 - Will there be different product pricing on different websites?